 - Contact their staff if you’ve any issue with any of the parameters

-- The costs for name reservation and business name registration are 10000 naira
+- The cost for name reservation and business name registration is 10,000 Naira

 - Ensure you keep copies of the ACI form for future use